 What are NSW TrainLink services like?

-Most of the NSW TrainLink XPT and Xplorer trains are starting to show their age.
+Many of the NSW TrainLink XPT and Xplorer trains are starting to show their age.
 That said, the seats are comfortable and the on-board crews are generally friendly.
-You’ll have enough space on board to get some work done, and toilets and drinking water are provided at the end of each carriage.
+You’ll have enough space on board to get some work done, and toilets are provided at the end of each carriage.
+(There are normally water fountains as well, but these have been temporarily switched off due to COVID-19.)
 Food and drinks are available for purchase on board.
 But power outlets are not available at most seats, and wifi is not available.

 The main difference between Economy and First Class is that the First Class seats have 10cm more legroom and recline much further.
 The cabin is also smaller and more private.